egebilecen/arelith-combat-simulator-gui/README.md

         {"name" : "Positive", "damage" : 2, "resistable" : False},
         {"name" : "Negative", "damage" : 2, "resistable" : False}
     ],
-    "massive_crit"        : None            # Massive Critical dice.
+    "massive_crit"        : None            # Weapon's Massive Critical property dice.
 Can either be a value or a dice.
-For example 3 or "2d4".
+                                            # For example 3 or "2d4".
 }
 ```